Title V Maternal and Child Health Needs Assessment

 How the needs assessment was completed

-For more information see our Title V Maternal and Child Health Needs Assessment Plan (PDF).
+For more information see our Minnesota's 2020 Title V Maternal and Child Health Block Grant Needs Assessment – Methods and Findings (PDF).

-In early 2018 the Needs Assessment Team gathered and reviewed existing reports, dashboards, needs assessment findings, and articles to understand the current status of maternal, child, and family health in Minnesota.
 During the summer of 2018, nearly 2,800 people responded to a Discovery Survey to share their thoughts on the greatest unmet needs of women, children and families in their communities, along with what they need to thrive and live their best lives.
+Results of our Discovery Survey can be found in the webinar below.

 - Title V Maternal & Child Health Needs Assessment Discovery Survey Results Presentation (PPT)